bogitoth5/PortfolioProjects/Maven Roasters/maven_rosters_sql.md

 **📊 Busiest Days of the Week & Customer Behavior**

-To identify which days are the busiest for Maven Roasters and understand why, I analyzed several metrics by day of the week, including:<br/>
+To identify which days are the busiest for Maven Roasters and understand why, the following metrics were analyzed:<br/>

 • Total number of sales<br/>
 • Total revenue<br/>